Florian-Lup/Common-Tongue/README.md

 ## Features

 1. **Rich Text Editing**:

    - Create and edit rich text documents with various formatting options (bold, italic, underline, etc.).
    - Add headings, paragraphs, bullet lists, ordered lists, task lists, code blocks, blockquotes, horizontal rules, and hard breaks.
    - Placeholder text "Write a short paragraph..." is displayed when the editor is empty.
    - User-friendly menu bar for easy access to text formatting options.

 2. **Character Count**:

    - Includes a character count extension that can limit the number of characters in the document.

 3. **Task Lists**:

    - Create task lists with individual task items that can be checked off.

-4. **Pro and Free Versions**:
-    - Supports both a Pro version with advanced features and a Free version with basic functionalities.
-A script is provided to convert the Pro version to the Free version.

-5. **Collaboration (Optional)**:
-    - Supports collaboration features through Tiptap Cloud, configurable via environment variables.

-6. **GitHub Actions for Packaging**:
-    - Includes GitHub Actions workflows to package and release both Pro and Free versions of the editor.

-7. **Tiptap Bubble Menu with "Fix Grammar" Button**:
+4. **Tiptap Bubble Menu with "Fix Grammar" Button**:
    - Integrated Tiptap Bubble Menu featuring a "Fix Grammar" button for grammar suggestions.

 ## Getting Started